PlatformedTasks/PLAS-TESK/charts/tesk/README.md

 For more information see the [README](https://github.com/elixir-cloud-aai/TESK/blob/master/charts/tesk/README.md) on the original TESK

-Since this is a helm chart, you must check that you have Helm installed.
+Note: check if you have Helm correctly installed.

 To deploy the application:
 * Edit the [`values.yaml`](values.yaml) according to your configuration.